Wondering what to expect when you show up? Here's a (not as) brief (as I had hoped) explanation.

 After a quick anouncement and offering collection, the children are invited to children's church downstairs in our fellowship hall.
 Then I preach.
 I like to keep my sermons to around 20 minutes.
 We might have some time for prayer after the sermon, but usually it's just time to go.
 So, we all say goodbye and have a great week, and head off for lunch.

-On the second and fourth Sunday I have a family service loosely based around the idea of Messy Church.
+On the fourth Sunday I have a family service loosely based around the idea of Messy Church.
 We sing some songs, as usual, and then I teach a lesson that I hope interests all age groups.
 Usually included are a skit, a game and a craft or obejct lesson of some kind.
 We might build a potato battery, or something with Lego, or a cardboard junk house.
 Anyone can participate.
 It's fun and it's meaningful because it relates back to a Biblical truth.

 That's about it!
 I hope you come check us out!